drteeth/elixir-es-cqrs/slides.md

 ???

 # Simlar to accounting ledgers, events never change.
-# New facts are added the replace older ones.
+# New facts are added that supercede older ones.

 ---
 class: